 Dealing with Challenges

-Information relating to things to check/do as a Community Sponsorship Group.
+What to check/do as a Community Sponsorship Group relating to the Covid-19 pandemic

 The situation with the spread of Coronavirus (COVID-19) around the world is constantly changing, and we urge you to keep up to date with developments